Witte Automotive: Products

-The Witte Group develops, manufactures, and distributes mechanical, mechatronic, and electronic locking and activation systems, as well as tolerance compensation systems and other products made from metal and plastic.
+The Witte Group develops, manufactures, and distributes mechanical, mechatronic, and electronic locking and actuation systems, as well as tolerance compensation systems and other products made from metal and plastic.
 The group supplies to automotive manufacturers and system suppliers.
 The company's main products include locking and latching systems, vehicle access systems, and seat safety systems.

 Among other things, subsidiary Witte Digital offers the Flinkey unlocking system, which allows car doors to be unlocked using a smartphone.
 This system can also be retrofitted to older model vehicles.

 Another division of the company produces the Witol tolerance compensation system.
 The Witol system can be used to avoid stress and deformation when screwing components together, for example, when connecting car bodies and high-voltage batteries, by automatically levelling out tolerances in the axial and radial directions.
 This leads to a reduction in assembly time and rework.

+The acquisition of Helbako in 2026 added in-house electronics manufacturing capabilities to the company’s operations, which expanded its existing electronics development capabilities, for example for control units and other electronic systems.

-Awards (Selection)
+Awards (selection)

 In 2013, Witte Automotive won the Volkswagen Group Award, which honours the 21 best suppliers of the Volkswagen Group every year.
 Witte locations have also been awarded the Ford Q1 certification for Ford suppliers.
 In 2024, Witte received the Lean & Green Management Award in the Automotive category in Bulgaria.

 Sustainability

-The company is a member of the Catena-X Automotive Network e.V., an association for collaboration between automotive industry companies and suppliers with the aim to enhance transparency and sustainability throughout the value chain.
+The company is active in the Catena-X Automotive Network e.V., an association for collaboration between automotive industry companies and suppliers with the aim to enhance transparency and sustainability throughout the value chain.
 Additionally, in 2022, the company established a materials recycling loop with BASF, Mercedes-Benz, and Pyrum Innovations AG, using pyrolysis oil from old tyres and biogas from organic waste to produce plastics.
 The partners were awarded the Materialica Design and Technology Award in 2022 for this recycling loop.